-- To cultivate a positive attitude towards life.
+- To help students cultivate a positive attitude towards life

-- To develop their ability for life-long learning and explore their potential talent to the full.
+- To develop students’ ability for life-long learning and help them achieve their full potential

-- To integrate physical education into daily life and alert students to the value of good health.
+- To integrate physical education into daily life and inculcate the value of good health

 Curriculum, Teacher Qualifications & Facilities

 - Our education takes a holistic approach, with emphasis on moral education, the teaching of languages and subject knowledge.